coder7475/my-blogs/cronjobs/sys_update_cronjob.md

 sudo chown admin:admin /var/log/system_update.log
 ```

-change the `admin` with your actual username of linux system.

 ### Step 4: Configure Sudo Privileges

 For the cron job to run without prompting for a password, you need to configure sudo privileges.
 Open the sudoers file using `visudo` and add the following line: